Find trip

 • Observe skuas patrolling penguin colonies preying on vulnerable juveniles, and keep an eye out for passing whales, ice seals and porpoising penguins.

-• Be trained by the worlds best photographers and enjoy an even more intimate experience.
+• Be trained by the world's best photographers and enjoy an even more intimate experience.

 Itinerary